Rephonic

 The Wild Idea is an exploration of the intersection of wild nature and our own human nature.
 The hosts, Bill Hodge and Anders Reynolds, through conversations with experts and thought leaders will dive into the ways that humans have both embraced and impact the function and vitality of our remaining wild places.

-PublishesTwice weeklyEpisodes78Founded9 months ago
+PublishesTwice weeklyEpisodes93Foundeda year ago

 Number of ListenersCategories